Agoric/validator-profiles/ZanshinDojo/readme.md

 Category 1: Infrastructure

-I will run an Agoric testnet node with an uptime of at least 95%, I will run an RPC endpoint Category 2: Community Growth
+* I will run an Agoric testnet node with an uptime of at least 95%
+* I will run an RPC endpoint at [agoric-rpc.zanshindojo.org](https://agoric-rpc.zanshindojo.org)

+Category 2: Community Growth

-I will present at an Agoric Twitter Space(need documented practices) or related event on governance proposals, validator experiences and best practices, and/or provide other relevant community updates, I will contribute to the development of security best practices by creating and sharing technical documentation that includes writing incident response runbooks, configuration guides, or information for a validator wiki. ‌
+I will present at an Agoric Twitter Space(need documented practices) or related event on governance proposals, validator experiences and best practices, and/or provide other relevant community updates, I will contribute to the development of security best practices by creating and sharing technical documentation that includes writing incident response runbooks, configuration guides, or information for a validator wiki.